 These questions have helped me find my purpose in life.
 It helped me discover what really matters to me.
-You can also ask yourself these questions that can serve you as guidance.
 Whenever you feel like you are losing track of your life and yourself, you can always go back to these questions.
 Just remember to be honest with yourself.

 2. Good relationships